 All credits at Wabash College are issued as course credits.
 Each course credit is equivalent to four (4) credit hours.
 Each one-half course credit is equivalent to two (2) credit hours.
-Credit values of courses are assigned on the basis of instructional time, which is a combination of direct instruction and out-of-class student work.
-Direct instruction is defined in the "Forms of Instruction and Student Work" section below.
+Credit values of courses are assigned on the basis of instructional time, which is a combination of direct faculty instruction and out-of-class student work.
+Direct faculty instruction is defined in the "Forms of Instruction" section below.
 Instructional time is measured on the basis of an academic hour, which is 50 minutes in length.
-A typical semester at Wabash College includes 14 instructional weeks plus one week of exams.
-Summer semesters may vary in length from the 14 weeks plus one exam week standard; however, summer courses adhere to the same standards for direct instructional and non-instructional time described in this policy.
+A Fall or Spring semester at Wabash College includes 14 instructional weeks plus one week of exams.
+Summer semesters may be of different lengths, but summer courses require the same amount of instructional time in alignment with their credit values as courses in a Fall or Spring semester.